 Ahi is the Hawaiian Name for Yellowfin Tuna and one of the most widely available Tuna’s sold as steaks and for Sashimi.
 You can make it with Bluefin, but really you should not be wasting Blufin Tuna on anything other than Sashimi unless you have offcuts!

 The Key to great Ahi Poke is Great Ahi.
 At home, we don’t always get the best Fish and when we do it’s often very expensive, but every now and then we find some great-looking steaks at decent prices and we know it’s Poke Time!
 The most obvious thing about Ahi is for it simply to LOOK good.
 You are eating this raw.
 The Dressing is only a Mild cure and does not get right into the flesh so it is a Raw food, so naturally, it needs to be very appealing to the Eye.
 Our first bite is with the Eyes, so milky and insipid fish is not going to give a good taste.

 You are looking for a translucent texture and a deep red color almost like Turkish Delight.
 While texture and smell are equally important, these tend to be linked to the appearance, color and transparency seem to fall off before the smell and touch turn.

-Most people think you need Fresh Tuna, but the reality is it is insanely hard to get hold of fresh Tuna and not even a good idea, if you are eating raw.
+Most people think you need Fresh Tuna, but the reality is it is insanely hard to get hold of fresh Tuna and not even a good idea if you are eating raw.
 Almost all Tuna sold in the USA is Previously Frozen.
-Even the BEST Sashiimi restaurants will sell Previously Frozen, in fact, even the TERM Sashimi Grade Tune means it has been previously Frozen.
+Even the BEST Sashiimi restaurants will sell Previously Frozen, in fact, even the TERM Sashimi Grade actually means it has been previously Frozen.
 Why.